-A communication plan will release the team from unnecessary work and save precious time.
+A communication management plan in project management will release the team from unnecessary work and save precious time.
 All unnecessary actions tend to slow down the work process.
 When every meeting and interaction within the team has a discussion topic and agenda, it reduces unnecessary and repetitive actions.
 Besides, when you have a distinct plan, it reduces the chance that important information about the development process will be missed.

 It builds better relationships